richgo/richjames.tech/src/pages/blog/2020-11-15-enterprise-jamstack.md

 I would highly recommend reading the Jamstack website here for more detail: <https://jamstack.org/>

 A sign of the maturity of Jamstack platforms is the excellent Jamstack Conf conference that runs biannually.
 The big players in this space are Netlify, Hugo, Gatsby, NextJs.
+You're reading this on a Netlify hosted Gatsby website, which [I builtin 2 hours](https://richjames.tech/blog/2020-01-31-zero-to-website-in-2-hours).

 ![The Jamstack site generation workflow](/img/jamstack.jpeg "The Jamstack site generation workflow")